 This “longform” (pamphlet-size, ebook) publication resulted from a request by one of my editors for something to mark the 50th Anniversary of the major American escalation of the Vietnam war.
 Thinking about it I realized that a Vietnam story which has remained untold all these years is that of the immediate antecedents of the U.S. bombing of North Vietnam.
 An Army helicopter unit at Pleiku, a base in South Vietnam’s Central Highlands, was attacked by Liberation Front forces in February 1965.
 President Lyndon Johnson ordered bombing of North Vietnam in retaliation.
 Some wondered whether the National Liberation Front was carrying out an early version of the Tet Offensive (of 1968), because there were other attacks associated with these events.
 A Streetcar Named Pleiku tells the story of the 1965 Tet, the Pleiku attack, and places these events in the context of what was happening in Vietnam at that time.
 It was a story that deserved to be told and has waited too long.

-The Family Jewels: The CIA, Secrecy, and Presidential Power (An Important Book!)
+The Family Jewels: The CIA, Secrecy, and Presidential Power

 This book evolved from one of the most notorious CIA “hot documents,” a mid-70s compilation of the details of intelligence abuses which insiders dubbed “The Family Jewels.”
 Upon finally getting it declassified in 2007 I realized that the intelligence agencies had actually replicated all the main abuses therein, and that what would be much more useful would be a study that linked past activities to present ones, looked for patterns, and framed a way to think about “intelligence abuse” in a democracy.
+The Family Jewels showed the old abuses not just repeated but extended to a global scale.

 Vietnam: The History of an Unwinnable War, 1945-1975 (Bestseller!
 New in paperback!)